apache/paimon/docs/content/how-to/cdc-ingestion.md

 you can specify type mapping option `tinyint1-not-bool` (Use `--type-mapping`), then the column will be mapped to TINYINT in Paimon table.
 2. You can use type mapping option `to-nullable` (Use `--type-mapping`) to ignore all NOT NULL constraints (except primary keys).
 3. You can use type mapping option `to-string` (Use `--type-mapping`) to map all MySQL data type to STRING.
+4. You can use type mapping option `char-to-string` (Use `--type-mapping`) to map MySQL CHAR(length)/VARCHAR(length) types to STRING.
-4. MySQL BIT(1) type will be mapped to Boolean.
+5. MySQL BIT(1) type will be mapped to Boolean.
-5. When using Hive catalog, MySQL TIME type will be mapped to STRING.
+6. When using Hive catalog, MySQL TIME type will be mapped to STRING.
-6. MySQL BINARY will be mapped to Paimon VARBINARY.
+7. MySQL BINARY will be mapped to Paimon VARBINARY.
 This is because the binary value is passed as bytes in binlog, so it should be mapped to byte type (BYTES or VARBINARY).
 We choose VARBINARY because it can retain the length information.

 ## FAQ